raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-So that the title "UK" is in the centre of the speech bubble, you can add three spaces and then type 'UK'.
+So that the title "UK" is in the centre of the speech bubble, you can type three spaces on your keyboard and then type 'UK'.

 ![image of UK title in centre of speech bubble](images/electricity-title-in-centre-of-bubble.png){:width="300px"}